digitalreplica/human-knowledge-markdown/docs/HKM Technical Specification and Architecture.md

 ## 11. Future Directions

 The Human Knowledge Markdown specification is designed to evolve.
-Future areas of development may include:
+Additional areas for future research and development include:
-- Query language specifications
-- Inference engine integration
 - Enhanced interoperability with AI and machine learning systems
+- Cardinality constraints for relationships and attributes
+- Additional relationship characteristics (transitivity, symmetry, etc.)
+- Data types and value constraints for attribute values
+- Support for reification and higher-order constructs
+- Advanced querying capabilities, including a dedicated query language for HKM
+- Inference engines for deriving new knowledge from existing HKM data
+- Tools for visual editing and navigation of HKM knowledge bases

 ## 12. Contributing